superfly/docs/flyctl/cmd/flyctl_resume.md

-The `resume` command will restart a previously suspended application.
+The RESUME command will restart a previously suspended application.
 The application will resume with its original region pool and a min count of one meaning there will be one running instance once restarted.
-Use `scale set min=` to raise the number of configured instances.
+Use SCALE SET MIN= to raise the number of configured instances.

 ## Usage
 ~~~
 flyctl resume [APPNAME] [flags]
 ~~~